 Using theme overrides, experienced web developers can customize existing Wild Apricot themes or create new ones.
-Theme overrides involves replacing or overriding theme files – the files that control the appearance and behavior of your current theme.
+Theme overrides involve replacing or overriding theme files – the files that control the appearance and behavior of your current theme.
 Typically, your override files will include code to customize a feature or element of your theme.

 You can also customize the appearance and behavior of your Wild Apricot site in other ways:

 - by choosing different settings from the Colors and styles screen

 - by entering CSS code on the CSS customization screen

 To better understand the theme override process, you need to become familiar with the following terms:

 For more info, see...

 A set of files describing your site's look and feel

 The process in which theme files are assembled to render the theme

 A page outline, containing placeholders and graphical elements, to be used as the basis for theme-specific page templates